BenjaminAlbrecht84/DAA_Converter/README.md

 # DAA_Converter

-This piece of code converts MAF-Files produced by LAST to DAA-Files, which can then be loaded into MEGAN for example.
+This piece of code converts a MAF-File produced by LAST into a DIAMOND specific file format called DAA-Files, which can then be loaded into MEGAN for example.

+Given a query file together with a LAST database you basically have to conduct the following steps:
+i. run LAST mapping the query on a database by reporting a MAF file ii. convert the MAF file into a DAA file by using this tool iii. run MEGAN for first meganizing the DAA file and then visualizing the assigned taxa

 ## Downloading the program